-The submission attempted to pool results from various analyses such as those shown in and to provide summary estimates of VE in different populations under different conditions.
-The results of the submission’s synthesis of evidence are shown in .
+The submission attempted to pool results from various analyses such as those shown in Table 8 and Table 9 to provide summary estimates of VE in different populations under different conditions.
+The results of the submission’s synthesis of evidence are shown in Table 10.
 The evaluation noted the following issues with the submission’s approach to synthesis of the data to derive weighted average estimates:

 The pooling of studies used a weighted average approach that assumed the weighting of populations within each of the studies reflected the weighting that would apply in clinical practice.
 Given the differences in the eligibility criteria applied in the studies, this assumption may not be valid.